Drowsy Truckers Are A Hidden Risk

 Some of the known effects of fatigue include:

 - Inability to concentrate on tasks

 - Short-term memory impairment

 - Irritability and aggression

 - Changes in cognitive thinking (information processing)

-At Speaks Law Firm, our Wilmington truck wreck lawyers regularly represent victims of traffic accidents in eastern North Carolina.
+At Speaks Law Firm, our Wilmington truck accident lawyers regularly represent victims of traffic accidents in eastern North Carolina.
 We excel at obtaining recoveries for people injured due to the dangerous driving of a trucker.
 If you are looking for aggressive legal representatives to get you the compensation you deserve, contact us at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) to schedule a free consultation.
 Let us help you get back on your feet, starting today.